mxagar/streamlit_guide/Streamlit_Guide.md

 - If we change something in the code (e.g., Markdown titles), the app will detect that and generate a `Re-run` button.
 - Widgets will appear in order of definition in the main body or the side bar.
-- If a widget introduces a variables user in later elements, those elements are refreshed or hidden to be created again with their associated widget (e.g., button)
+- If a widget introduces a variables user in later elements, those elements are refreshed or hidden to be created again with their associated widget (e.g., button).
+- Conditionals can be used to change the app parts which are displayed on-the-fly.

 ### 0.2 How Should I Use this Guide?